jutge-org/easyinput/README.md

 ----

-Since `read_while` returns a generator, it does not consume all the input beforehand; rather, each token is fetched "on-demand" at each iteration.
+Since `read_many` returns a generator, it does not consume all the input beforehand; rather, each token is fetched "on-demand" at each iteration.
 Thus, the loop can be exited at any time.
 See the following example.